Adapted from the Coalition to End Rape Culture (CERC) Survivor Bill of Rights

 - If you have been the victim of sexual violence, gender discrimination, or sexual harassment, the university can provide you with a variety of support resources and accommodations.
 UMass is committed to providing these resources with minimal impact and costs to survivors on a case-by-case basis.
 Resources are available to survivors with or without them filing a complaint.
 No upfront costs are charged to any currently enrolled students for University Health Services or the Center for Counseling and Psychological Health, and no fees exist for services in the Dean of Students Office, the Center for Women and Community, Student Legal Services, or by live-in residential staff.

 - UMass Amherst has established procedures for handling complaints of sex discrimination, sexual harassment or sexual violence.
-Débora D. Ferreira is the UMass Amherst Title IX Coordinator who manages complaints.
+William D. Brady is the Interim UMass Amherst Title IX Coordinator who manages complaints.
 If you decide to file a complaint, it will be promptly investigated regardless of whether you reported to the police (a police investigation may very briefly delay other investigations if law enforcement is gathering evidence).
 A final decision is provided to you and the accused in writing.
 Both of you have the right to appeal the decision.
 You have the right to report your complaint to a number of on-campus and off-campus bodies, and you can pursue both options simultaneously.
 Throughout the reporting and hearing processes, you have the right to describe your incident to as few individuals as practicable and are not be required to unnecessarily repeat a description of the incident.
 Complaints may be withdrawn at any time.

 - UMass Amherst can provide interim measures to support victim-survivors of sex discrimination, sexual harassment, and/or sexual violence to continue their education.
 Interim measures can help ensure that a victim-survivor can successfully complete their college experience free of any ongoing hostility or retaliation.
 These accommodations can include no contact directives to the accused and reasonable changes to housing, class or sports schedules.
 Interim measures can be initiated before a formal complaint, investigation or hearing and can continue throughout the entire process.
 UMass is committed to providing these accommodations with minimal impact or cost to students and each is reviewed on a case-by-case basis.